psychonautweb/Add-Favorite-Item-App/README.md

-# Add Favorite Item App
+# Add Favorite Movie App
-Add Fav item to the list ... done with JS https://psychonautweb.github.io/Add-Favorite-Item-App/
+Add Fav movie item to the list ... done with JS with the help of tutorial https://psychonautweb.github.io/Add-Favorite-Item-App/